elljoh/Environmental-Intelligence-Suite/docs/custom-geospatial-query-extension.md

-## IBM Weather Operations Center extension for Custom Geospatial Queries </h1>
+## IBM Environmental Intelligence Suite extension for Custom Geospatial Queries </h1>

-IBM Weather Operations Center combines the power of geospatial analytics, alerts and dashboards into a single, modernized user experience.
+IBM Environmental Intelligence Suite combines the power of geospatial analytics, alerts and dashboards into a single, modernized user experience.
 Release 1.0 empowers our customers with basic support for visualizing results of a geospatial query and share their findings operationally through dashboard interactive map.

-__Action__: Contact your IBM representative to get your Weather Operations Center `API_KEY` and `username | password`.
+__Action__: Contact your IBM representative to get your IBM Environmental Intelligence Suite `API_KEY` and `username | password`.

-## Perform Data Exploration and Experimentation using Weather Operations Center - Geospatial Analytics Component
+## Perform Data Exploration and Experimentation using IBM Environmental Intelligence Suite - Geospatial Analytics Component

  ### Identify Datasets

- Log into IBM Weather Operations Center (weatheroperationscenter.ibm.com), navigate to Geospatial Analytics using left-nav menu and use Data Explorer to search for relevant datasets.
+ Log into IBM Environmental Intelligence Suite (weatheroperationscenter.ibm.com), navigate to Geospatial Analytics using left-nav menu and use Data Explorer to search for relevant datasets.

  ### Areas of Interest